bparanj/crystal/computer/diagnostics/keys.md

      - Following a guide or video tutorial to replace it yourself.
      - Taking the laptop to a professional repair service.

-By following these steps, you should be able to diagnose and fix the issue with the non-working keys on your Lenovo laptop.
+By following these steps, you can diagnose and fix the issue with the non-working keys on your Lenovo laptop.

 Deciding whether to replace the entire keyboard or just the keys that are not working depends on several factors.
 Here’s how to make an informed decision: